clementbera/Scorch/README.md

 For all the activity in-between May 2013-Jun 2016, check http://smalltalkhub.com/#!/~mate/sista

-For all the activity before that, contact me.
+I was not involved in the project before May 2013 so I have no idea where activity before May 2013 is.

 ## Introduction